 Having somewhat of an understanding, though, will help make the process a hell of a lot smoother as well as help you make more informed decisions.
 It will also help with your own research and earn you brownie points with a professional designer.

-Extracted from my Ultimate Website Planning Guide, here’s a list of 15 essential elements required to design and develop an effective website:
+Here’s a list of 15 essential terms & features required to create an effective website: